intel/intel-inb-manageability/docs/Configuration Parameters.md

 | certFile             |     /etc/ssl/certs/csl-ca-cert.pem     | path the cert file |

 ### SOTA
+Note: ubuntuAptSource tag is no longer used or required in current or newer versions

 | Key                    |     Default Value      | Description                                                                              |
 |:-----------------------|:----------------------:|:-----------------------------------------------------------------------------------------|
 | ubuntuAptSource        | http://yoururl/ubuntu/ | Location used to update Ubuntu                                                           |